 Once treatment draws to a conclusion a full aftercare plan is put in place.
 This helps you avoid returning to co-dependent behaviours once rehabilitation has concluded.

-Call Rehab 4 Addiction free on 0800 140 4690 to claim your FREE assessment conducted by an experienced counsellor.
-Alternatively complete the enquiry form a member of our team will call you back shortly.
+Call Rehab 4 Addiction for free on 0800 140 4690 to claim your FREE assessment conducted by an experienced counsellor.
+Alternatively, complete the enquiry form a member of our team will call you back shortly.